Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Not only might this involve having to replace your EV battery eventually, but in the meantime, it will also affect your battery’s range and energy storage capacity.

-Factor #3: EV Charging Capacity
+Factor #3: EV charging capacity

 It’s not just the power output of the chargepoint you’re using that’s a factor in how fast it takes to fuel your car—the charging capacity of your electric vehicle plays a large part too.